jxngai/LynnStopWatch/README.md

 # Tools

-Visual Studio 2013
+* Visual Studio 2013 on Windows
+* G++ & GNU Make on Linux

 # Binary

-The output executables are statically linked.
+The output executables for Windows are statically linked.
+For Linux, the makefile is written using "wx-config" settings.